brightigiemokha/bliss_fashion_world/README.md

 - [GitHub](https://github.com/) - Source code hosted on GitHub, deployed using Git Pages.
 - [GitPod](https://www.gitpod.io/) - Used to commit, comment and push code during the development process.
 - [Font Awesome](https://fontawesome.com/) - Font Awesome use dto source necessary icons used in the project.
-- [Google Keep](https://keep.google.com/) - Used to make notes during the project duration.
 - [LanguageTool](https://languagetool.org/) - Used for general spell-check.
 - [Google Fonts](https://fonts.google.com/) - Used to import fonts to the project.
-- [GifCap](https://gifcap.dev/) - Used to capture gif-s of the project .
 - [Heroku](https://www.heroku.com/) - Used to deploy the project.
 - [ElephantSQL](https://www.elephantsql.com/) - Free and open-source relational database management system (RDBMS).
 - [JsHint](https://jshint.com/) - Used for validating the javascript code.